When IELTS Speaking Part 1 gets strange

 The first section of the IELTS speaking test should be the easiest for all test-takers because the questions are all about YOU 😎, so hopefully you will never have to struggle to find an answer!
-However, as many test-takers have discovered over the years, the topics in Part 1 an sometimes be, well, strange!
+However, as many test-takers have discovered over the years, the topics in IELTS Speaking Part 1 can sometimes be, well, strange!
 So, in today’s blog, I want to talk about how to prepare for the questions you can predict, and then ones that you definitely can’t!
-But first, let’s start with the
+But first, let’s start with the the basic information IELTS speaking part 1.

 - it lasts a between 4 and 5 minutes (including the part where the examiner checks your identification